StreetsideThe true-to-life experience for explorers everywhere.

 - What and how do you blur images?

 We use industry-leading automated software and advanced algorithms to detect and blur faces and license plates.
-The automated software and advanced algorithms are based on years of Microsoft Research investments in computer vision techniques.
+The automated software and advance algorithms are based on years of Microsoft Research investments in computer vision techniques.

 - How accurate is the blurring?